 Coming Home Network International

-Join us as we travel through the Holy Land, visiting sites related to Our Lord’s life and the history of the early Catholic Church.
+Join us as we travel through Poland, experiencing the beauty and exploring the history of the Catholic Church.

-In the spring of 2023, Ken Hensley and Msgr.
-Jeffrey Steenson will be leading a group on pilgrimage through the Holy Land.
+In the fall of 2024, Ken Hensley, Kenny Burchard, and Msgr.
+Jeffrey Steenson will be leading a group on pilgrimage through Poland.

 Tell me more!